sorenmat/epoxy/README.md

 epoxy is a binding "framework".
 It's created using typescript, it should be very easy to understand and use.

 The dependency is kept at a minimum.
-Currently oit nly depends on jquery for the test.ts file.
+Currently it only depends on jquery for the test.ts file.

 How does it work